 Capture it dry

 The whole point of a DI is flexibility, so record the dry, unprocessed signal.
 Do not print an amp sim or heavy compression onto the recorded track.
 You can absolutely monitor through an amp sim while you play so it feels inspiring, but make sure what gets recorded is the clean DI.
-That way you keep every option open in the mix.
+That way you keep every option open in the mix, and you can build a finished tone entirely in the box if you want to record bass without an amp.

 Play clean at the source